Existence for Stable Rotating Star-Planet Systems: Variational formulation and Statement of Main Results

 We denote by $J_z$ the z-component of $\boldsymbol{J}$, that is, $J_z(\rho, v):=\hat{e}_z \cdot \boldsymbol{J}(\rho, v)$, where $\hat{e}_z=(0,0,1)^T$.
 For simplicity of notation, we will sometimes use $J$ to represent $J_z$ and call $J$ the angular momentum of the system when no confusion arises.

 Since the z-component of the angular momentum is specified, the moment of inertia $I(\rho)$ of $\rho$ in the direction of $\hat{e}_z$ will be relevant.
-That is, we define $I(\rho)$ to be \textit{moment of inertia} of $\rho$ in the direction of $\hat{e}_z$:
+That is, we define the \textit{moment of inertia} of $\rho$ in the direction of $\hat{e}_z$, denoted by $I(\rho)$, as follows:

 where $r$ is given in Definition \ref{notations}.